 1. Does the colocation provider own the data center?

-The owner that has command over their datacenter, hardware, and support is better and faster equipped to provide you with the specific help you need.
-HostDime has operated its privately owned Orlando data center for the past 15 years.
+The owner that has command over their data center, hardware, and support is better and faster equipped to provide you with the specific help you need.
+HostDime has operated its privately owned Orlando data center for over 15 years.

 2. Can I get access to my colocated equipment at any time?

-HostDime’s colocation room features independent cooling and cabling as well as access to 120 or 208 volt A & B redundant power (more on that in a bit).
-Cabinets feature independently locking quarter, half and full cabinets so servers can only be accessed by their owners.
-This area is quarantined from all of our other servers, so only HostDime employees, escorted guests, and authorized colocation clients may enter.
+HostDime’s colocation room features independently locking quarter, half, and full cabinets so servers can only be accessed by their owners.
+This area is quarantined from the rest of our servers, so only HostDime employees, escorted guests, and authorized colocation clients may enter.
 Our client colocation lounge allows customers to unrack their own equipment and work on their servers in a quiet, comfortable environment.